TMS Frequently Asked Questions

 During NeuroStar TMS Therapy, pulsed magnetic fields are repetitively transmitted into the left prefrontal cortex, the part of the brain that is thought to regulate mood, in order to stimulate the firing of neurons (nerve cells).
 This is believed to trigger a cascade of neurochemical events, including the release of neurotransmitters (such as serotonin, norepinephrine, and dopamine) and to help normalize neurotransmitter function.

 How long does a patient undergo TMS therapy?

-In clinical trials, patients received NeuroStar TMS Therapy 5 times per week for approximately 40 minutes during each session for 4-6 weeks.
-Patients should be treated for a minimum of four weeks with additional treatments based on clinical judgment.
+In clinical trials, patients received NeuroStar TMS Therapy 5 times per week for approximately 20 minutes during each session for approximately 36 sessions.
+Patients should be treated for a minimum of four weeks, with additional treatments based on clinical judgment.

 What are the benefits of TMS?

-- NeuroStar TMS Therapy is the first and only non-systemic and non-invasive depression treatment to be cleared by the FDA
+- NeuroStar TMS Therapy is the first non-systemic and non-invasive depression treatment to be cleared by the FDA

 - In clinical trials, 1 in 2 patients had significant improvement in symptoms and 1 in 3 had complete symptom resolution